Windz-GameDev/CAP6635-Advanced-AI-A_Star-With-Obstacles/README.md

 - When choosing which nodes to start from, end on, or block, ensure you enter their IDs as displayed in `original_graph.png`.

 Acknowledgements
+- My professor, Dr. Ayan Dutta for introducing me to A* during class, answering my questions, and providing valuable suggestions for optimizing my implementation.
-- The following free MIT video on Youtube from Patrick Winston, was extremely helpful for understanding the logic behind A*, and was used as a reference as I was writing the logic for the A* code.
+- The following free MIT video on Youtube from Patrick Winston, was extremely helpful for further understanding the logic behind A*, and was used as a reference as I was writing the logic for the A* code.
   - https://www.youtube.com/watch?v=gGQ-vAmdAOI&t=2306s